 PT is an important part of your recovery.
-You must see a physical therapist 2 times a week.
-In addition, you will perform your exercises at home 4 times a day.
+You must see a physical therapist 2 times a week, beginning after your first post-operative visit.
+In addition, you will perform the exercises shown to you in the hospital, at home 3 times a day.
 These exercises will consist of hand, wrist and elbow range of motion as well as specific exercises to prevent your shoulder from becoming stiff.
-REMEMBER: you must NOT raise your arm above your head by using your own muscle power.
-The therapist will raise your arm for you.
-This is called passive exercise.
-The sutures used to sew your rotator cuff together are strong, but by raising the arm by yourself you are applying too much tension to the repair!.
 If you need help finding a therapist, please let our office know.